Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/securecoding/_index.md

 All pull requests requires peer review from at least on team member from the Altinn Devops team.

 See active pull requests.

+### Run Unit and integration tests

+As part of the build pipelines, all unit and integration tests are run.
+This makes sure that security functionality has not been broken.

 ### Static code analysis